 Compounding can work to your advantage when you invest for the long-term.

 When you reinvest dividends or capital gains, you can earn future returns on that money in addition to the original amount invested.

 Let’s say you purchase $10,000 worth of stock.
 In the ﬁrst year, your investment appreciates by 5%, for a gain of $500.
 If you simply collected the $500 in proﬁt each year for 20 years, you would have accumulated an additional $10,000.
 However, by allowing your proﬁts to stay invested, a 5% annualized return would grow to $26,533 after 20 years, thanks to the power of compounding.1

 Many companies pay dividends on a regular basis, most often quarterly.

 Dividends can be used to supplement your income or may be reinvested to buy additional shares:

-- If you’re using this money as a regular stream of income, consider staggering your stocks’ dividend payment dates.
+- If you’re using this money as a regular income stream, consider staggering your stocks’ dividend payment dates.

 - If you reinvest your dividends and buy additional shares of stock, your money has the potential to grow faster.

 Keep in mind that dividends can be increased, decreased or eliminated at any point without notice.

 Purchasing power is the value of your money shown as the number of goods or services that one unit of money can buy.